-Many thanks to the publisher Faber&Faber for providing me with a review copy of this book in exchange for an honest review.
-All opinions expressed in this review are my own and weren’t influenced by the fact that I got the book from the publisher.
+I would like to thank the publisher (Harper Books) for providing me with an advance reader’s copy of this book in exchange for an honest review.
+All opinions reflected in this review are my own and aren’t influenced by the fact that I got this book for free from the publisher.

 **I am in no way compensated by these sites.
 I am simply sharing it so people can find this book easier.

 Polly Stewart is the author of The Good Ones, forthcoming from Harper Books in June 2023.
 As Mary Stewart Atwell, she’s also the author of Wild Girls (Scribner 2012).
 Her essays have appeared in the New York Times and Poets & Writers, among other publications.
 She runs the Craft of Crime Fiction interview series, formerly published on Fiction Writers Review and now appearing on Instagram.